Regulatory actions for Dec. 31, 2025

 Dec.
 31, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: HAI Solutions.
+Regulatory snapshots, including global drug submissions and approvals, and other regulatory decisions and designations: Cogent, Hutchmed, Unicycive.

 Briefs